 The Germans, with their industrial efficiency, have always had a firm grip of the English language.
 The modern language of the business world is English and, as German businesses are dominating the European market, the pressure on professionals to speak English to a proficient level is higher than ever.
 There are lots of exciting English-speaking jobs in Germany for you to take advantage of.

 For the very same reasons as Austria, it is hardly a shock to see this tiny landlocked country so high on the list.
 With heavy influences from both East and West, the country has three official languages: French, German and Luxembourgish – and on top of that, well over half of the adult population having a proficient level of English!

-This list refers to Europe, however if it included all the countries in the world (obviously where English is not a native language) it would be almost identical but countries six to ten would each slip one place lower, as Singapore would slot in at number six.
+This list refers to Europe, however, if it included all the countries in the world (obviously where English is not a native language) it would be almost identical but countries six to ten would each slip one place lower, as Singapore would slot in at number six.

 It is unsurprising to see the top four countries who speak English as a second language best dominated by Nordic countries - and the Netherlands.
-They have an increasing knack for topping lists, having very high living standards, population satisfaction as well as cost of living.
+They have an increasing knack for topping lists, having very high living standards, population satisfaction as well as the cost of living.
 Germany may have been Europe’s most popular country but they are maybe lower than you would have expected considering their mechanical proficiency in most things.